 - Enucleation: In extreme cases or when other treatments fall short, removing the eyeball entirely is a viable option.
 This entails the complete removal of the eye globe of your Chihuahua.

 How to prevent glaucoma in Chihuahuas?

 Inherited primary glaucoma in Chihuahuas cannot be prevented, but early detection through regular eye monitoring can facilitate prompt treatment.

 For Chihuahuas with a predisposition to glaucoma, eye monitoring is especially important.
 Preventing eye injury is the best way to avoid secondary glaucoma in Chihuahua.

 What is the prognosis for Chihuahuas with glaucoma?

 Your Chihuahua's prognosis for glaucoma depends on various factors.
 If treated promptly and successfully, your Chihuahua can recover from glaucoma without any significant eye damage.
 However, it's essential to continue ongoing treatment to prevent eye pressure from increasing in the future.

-Late or ineffective treatment can lead to vision loss, but even blind Chihuahuas can lead happy lives with proper support from a vet or animal trainer specializing in blindness.
+Late or ineffective treatment can lead to vision loss, but even blind Chihuahuas can lead healthy lives with proper support from a vet or animal trainer specializing in blindness.

 In some cases, underlying diseases like cancer can trigger glaucoma.
 Your vet will discuss your Chihuahua's situation with you and explore available treatment options for the underlying disease.